Rasik Mohan Chakma

-Rasik Mohan Chakma (born in 1964), is an Indian politician and Member of Mizoram Legislative Assembly from Tuichang Assembly constituency since 2023.
+Rasik Mohan Chakma (born 1964) is an Indian politician and member of the Mizoram Legislative Assembly from the Tuichang Assembly constituency since 2023.
 He was the Chief Executive Member of the Chakma Autonomous District Council, an autonomous region in Mizoram.
-Rasik Mohan Chakma was born to Late Sukra Moni Chakma.
 He is a resident of Borapansury I, Lawngtlai district.
-He was the founder president of the Chakma District Mizo National Front (CDMNF).
+He was the founding president of the Chakma District Mizo National Front (CDMNF).